ASchmidt1024/glyphicon2fontawesome/README.md

 glyphicon.less with content from font awesome

+Why?
+In some cases you can't replace glyphicons with font awesome the normal way, e.g. the classes of glyphicons are still in use and should be replaced with classes from fa.
+And if this is not possible this file can be used.
+Muah.

 **the font files from font awesome should be in same folder as glyphicons**

 The following Glyphicons are unique and no font awesome icon matched